 But using ceiling fans in winter?
 Bet your Big Ass on it.

 SOME OF BIG ASS FANS WORKS

 Every Big Ass overhead fan is engineered to destratify a wide variety of spaces.
-With a patented airfoil system, broad coverage area, and variable speed control, each Big Ass Fan is designed to save money everywhere from farms to fabricators to fitness centers (and other places that don’t start with F!).
+Furthermore, with a patented airfoil system, broad coverage area, and variable speed control, each Big Ass Fan is designed to save money everywhere.
+From farms to fabricators to fitness centers (and other places that don’t start with F!).